kensanata/just-halberds/Knives.md

 Is prospecting something characters do?
 Do people find things?
 Do poor people scrounge for stuff?
 Perhaps an interesting dynamic: The talent is called Scrounge for city dwellers, Forage for loners, and Resources for the upper class.
 You could have all three, or just one.
-You’d have to make sure that the three don’t appear on the same table to make them less likely to show up together.
+Having separate skills means people used to forage in the wilderness don’t automatically get to scrounge for stuff in cities.

 Don’t think too hard about adding more mechanics for armour or special rules for weapons.
 Optimising such numbers is a separate